hashicorp/terraform-provider-aws/website/docs/r/medialive_channel.html.markdown

 ## Import

-MediaLive Channel can be imported using the `id`, e.g.,
+MediaLive Channel can be imported using the `channel_id`, e.g.,

 ```
 $ terraform import aws_medialive_channel.example 1234567